Available on all devices

 Only the mobile version of Google Calendar allows you to create goals.
 These could be:

 - Build a skill

 - Organise my life

-Your goals appear on the web version and you can edit them from there, though.
+Your goals appear on the web version, and you can edit them from there.
 Hiding your events from the calendar also hides your goals.
 We hope Google will separate goals from events, just like it does with reminders and tasks.

 On all your devices, you get the Schedule, Day, Week and Month views.
 On the web app, you also get a Year view.
 Clicking on a date displays its plans.
-What’s more exciting is that you can edit all your plans, right there.
-It will be better if we could also add events from this view.
+What’s more exciting is that you can edit all your plans right there.
+It would be better if we could also add events from this view.

 You can create custom views to personalise your experience in Google Calendar.
 These give you options to display a certain number of days or weeks on your calendar.

 In Google Calendar, you can choose to show or hide your weekends for the week and month views.
 That way, you can focus on weekdays only if you don’t work on weekends, for example.
 On all your views, Google Calendar dims all your past events, which helps not to confuse them with upcoming ones.
 These customisation options are only available on the web app and not on any mobile version.